sametyusa/webadmin/README.md

 # Hunt-WebService
-Web service Administrator
+Web Service Browser

-IIS sunuculardan web servis listesini toplar ve erişim testlerini yapar.
+Gathers web services and other types of files from IIS web services and checks for access from specified networks